Inverse problem of analog gravity systems II: Rotation and energy-dependent boundary conditions: Methods

 In the following, we outline some basic WKB methods to gain a more intuitive understanding of the complex structure of resonance curves in Sec.~\ref{app_results} and motivate the inverse problem; see Ref.~\cite{bender1999advanced} for a standard textbook on WKB theory.

 Bound states in a potential well can be conveniently computed by the Bohr-Sommerfeld (BS) rule

 where $(x_{0},x_{1})$ are the turning points of the cavity at the energy level $E_{n}$.
 The phase $\phi$ depends on the matching conditions of the cavity, \textit{e.g.}, it is $\phi=1/2$ for a potential well with two exponentially decaying solutions past the turning points, and $\phi=1/4$ if it is set to zero on one side.
 For the rest of this work, we set $\phi=1/4$.
-Eq.~\eqref{cBS} can also be used to approximate the real part of quasi-stationary states $E_n = E_{0n} + \mathrm{i} E_{1n}$, which are related to resonances in the transmission.
-The imaginary part of quasi-stationary states can be computed with the Gamow formula
+Equation~\eqref{cBS} can also be used to approximate the real part of quasistationary states $E_n = E_{0n} + \mathrm{i} E_{1n}$, which are related to resonances in the transmission.
+The imaginary part of quasistationary states can be computed with the Gamow formula

 where in this work, $T_1(E)$ is the transmission through the reflective boundary surface at $x_{0}$, with a model-dependent reflectivity parameter $K$

 $T_2(E)$ is the transmission through the potential barrier itself (without considering the subsequent reflective boundary surface).
 It can be approximated by